 A Juvenile Expungement Information, Court Orders and Forms Packet

 Q: Can I file any pleadings by mail?

-A: Yes, you may file any pleading for this division by mail.
+A: Yes, you may file any pleading for the Juvenile Justice Division by mail.

 A: If your child is experiencing behavioral problems, you should contact the youth officer of your local police station to discuss a Minor Requiring Authoritative Intervention (MRAI) petition.
 If the minor is not attending school, you should contact the school for further direction.